Algebraic Consistency and Explicit Construction of One-Loop BCJ Numerators of Yang-Mills and Related Theories: Introduction

 where the denominator $D_{\Gamma}(\ell)$ is the product of the Feynman propagators corresponding to all branches of the cubic one-loop diagram, and $N_{\Gamma}(\ell)$ is a loop-momentum-dependent kinematic numerator satisfying the Jacobi identities among neighbouring graphs.
 The central question is then how to determine such numerators consistently, and in particular, how their existence constrains the analytic structure of the integrand.

 In this work we focus on the algebraic consistency conditions that ensure the existence and uniqueness of such one-loop numerators, and on how these consistency principles can be used to construct explicit one-loop numerators for Yang--Mills and related theories.
-We also analyse the compatibility of these constructions with the KLT relations at one loop.
+We also analyse the compatibility of these constructions with the Kawai-Lewellen-Tye (KLT) relations \cite{Kawai:1985xq,Mafra:2011nw,Bjerrum-Bohr:2010pnr} at one loop.
 In this paper, we address the following three issues related to the problem of solving kinematic numerators and consequences on the integrands due to the numerator structure at one loop. \begin{enumerate}[(i)] \item The first issue is how to solve numerators from integrands.
 Recall at tree level, the solution is based on the observation that Kleiss-Kuijf (KK) relations \cite{Kleiss:1988ne} and Jacobi identities happen to result in the same number of independent amplitudes and numerators, respectively \cite{Bjerrum-Bohr:2012kaa}.
 So that given a KK satisfying theory, assuming the colour-ordered amplitudes have been already computed from Feynman rules, the numerators can be determined from linear equations with equal number of known and unknown variables.
 Take the $4$-point case as an example, a KK satisfying theory has $2$ independent colour-ordered amplitudes, as well as $2$ independent numerators (the half-ladders \cite{Naculich:2014naa}).
 The two sets are related by (\ref{eq:4pt-matrix-eqn}) with the propagator matrix being the coefficients \cite{ref-Kiermaier}.

+The Mandelstam variables $s$, $t$ and $u$ are defined by $s=2k_1\cdot k_2$, $t=2k_1\cdot k_3$ and $u=2k_1\cdot k_4$, where $k_i$ is the momentum of the particle $i$.
 For massless theories, the propagator matrix is known to be singular and cannot be simply inverted.
 The kernel of this matrix corresponds to the BCJ relations of colour-ordered amplitudes \cite{Boels:2012sy,HenryTye:2010tcy}.
 One then concludes that the necessary and sufficient condition for an arbitrary massless theory to be allowed an consistent numerator formulation is that the amplitudes should satisfy BCJ relations, in which case the kinematic numerators, regarded as unknowns, can be determined by inverting the propagator matrix (the momentum kernel \cite{Bjerrum-Bohr:2010pnr,Mafra:2011nw,Bern:1998sv}).

 From this perspective it would be interesting\footnote{This is especially so when the rank of propagator matrix has been revealed to be further reduced from those at tree level \cite{Ochirov:2017jby}.} to see if a similar generalised argument can be used to determine the numerators from the integrand, where the cubic structure is assumed to reside at one loop level\footnote{Note however, for the purpose of calculating gravity amplitudes using double-copy, which is usually the motive for studying colour-kinematics duality, one does not actually need to fully determine the numerators.
 The knowledge of the existence of kinematic numerators suffices \cite{Bern:2017yxu}.}.